 Checkr Background Report Errors Lawyer

-Errors on your Checkr Background Report?
+Looking For An Attorney to Sue the Checkr Background Report Company?
 Our Experienced Checkr Background Report Error Lawyers Can Help

 What Does Checkr Do?

 Checkr is a consumer reporting agency that sells background checks across the country.
 It is based out of California and it sells background checks to employers, among others.
 Employers use Checkr’s background checks to evaluate potential employees for employment.
 Checkr is accredited by the National Association of Professional Background Screeners (NAPBS), and according to its website, Checkr “helps [employers] fill roles faster and drive more revenue” and its “quick, thorough background checks make the hiring and screening process more efficient.”
 If you used Checkr and it provided false information, you need the help of our Checkr background report error lawyers.

 Checkr has sold its background checks to many employers across the country, including Instacart, Uber, Lyft, Postmates, HomeCare.com, Papa John’s, Hot Topic, Angi, GrubHub, NetFlix, MakeSpace Labs, Shipt, Adecco, Allstate, Delivery Drivers, Inc., and others.
 Checkr also sells its background checks to staffing companies, including Elwood Staffing, Veryable, PrideStaff, PDS Tech, Adia, Draiver, TalentBurst, bluecrew, Field Nation, Etech Global Services, and Allied Global Services.
 Its reports often include many types of personal data, including criminal record information, sex offender registry information, Global Watchlist searches, motor vehicle records, and professional licensing information.

 What Kinds Of Inaccurate Information Does Checkr Report In Its Background Checks?